01 – Golda Meir wins Israeli election.

 12 – The Soviet Mars 5 spacecraft goes into orbit around Mars.

-13 – Author Alexander Solzhenitsyn is stripped of his citizenship and sent into exile from the USSR following the publication of The Gulag Archipelago.
+13 – Russian author Alexander Solzhenitsyn is stripped of his citizenship and sent into exile from the USSR following the publication of The Gulag Archipelago.
 It is the first forced expulsion since 1929 when Stalin exiled Leon Trotsky.

 17 – A stolen US Army helicopter crash lands on the White House lawn in Washington DC when guards open fire with shotguns after it is chased by two police helicopters.
 The pilot, a 20-year-old Army mechanic, is overpowered and treated in hospital before being charged with unlawful entry into the White House grounds.

 22 – The Hearst family begins a $2,000,000 food giveaway in compliance with the ransom demands of their daughter’s kidnappers, the Symbionese Liberation Army.

 22 – The IRA plant nine incendiary bombs in a Woolworth’s store near the centre of Belfast.
 Five of them explode after a warning.